claudioandre-br/packages/john-the-ripper/readme.md

  john-the-ripper -form=SHA512crypt ~/alltests.in
 ```

-For your convenience, the snap installed on your system contains its build log at
+For your convenience, the snap installed on your system contains the file
-`/snap/john-the-ripper/current/snap/manifest.yaml`.
+`/snap/john-the-ripper/current/snap/manifest.yaml` which field `build_url`
+points to its build log.

 The highlights: